CsatiZoltan/t8code-wiki/Step-1---Creating-a-coarse-mesh.md

 If you use `t8_productionf` instead, you can compare the local tree numbers for different processes.

+Also note that since in this example the coarse mesh is not partitioned, each process has a complete copy of the coarse mesh and hence each process has 6 local and 6 global trees.

 ### Writing a cmesh to .vtu

 After creating the `cmesh` we can write it out to `.vtu` files in order to view it in `Paraview`.